MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-employee-manager-self-service-edit-personal-information.md

     - To add or remove a contact, select **More options** and then select **Advanced**.
 Under **Contact information**, select **Add** or **Remove** and edit the fields as necessary.
     - To set your time zone and location, select **More options** and then select **Advanced**.
 Under **General**, edit the fields as necessary.

 4. To change your contact details, select the **Contact details** tab.
 You can provide different types of contact information, including phone, email, and social media links.
 You can set a contact detail as primary, but you can only set one of each type as primary.

     - To add new contact information, select **Add**.
 Edit the fields as necessary.
     - To edit existing contact information, select the item and then select **Edit**.
 Edit the fields as necessary.
     - To set a contact detail as private, select the item, select **Advanced**, and then set the **Private** toggle to **Yes**.
 Select **OK**.

+   >[!NOTE]
+   >You might not be able to edit certain types of contact details, such as business contact details.
+For more information, see [Restrict editing of contact details](hr-employee-self-service-restrict-editing.md).

 5. To change your personal contacts, select the **Personal contacts** tab.
 You can designate emergency contacts, beneficiaries, and dependents.
 A contact can be a person or organization.
 The **Benefits management** feature uses personal contact information.
 For more information, see [Configure personal contact eligibility options](hr-benefits-setup-contact-eligibility-options.md).